Neuroblastomadown arrow

 There is uptake of a radioactive glucose analogue 18-fluoro-2-deoxyglucose (FDG) by rapidly proliferating cells undergoing anaerobic glycolysis.

-In the future PET scanning is likely to be an important investigation to stage and monitor response to therapy in neuroblastoma.
+In the future PET scanning may be an important investigation to stage and monitor response to therapy in neuroblastoma.

 The PET scan below shows avid FDG uptake in a primary neuroblastoma (#1) within upper abdomen. #2 denotes the normal bladder.